Who We Are

 And the WGC is here to help.
-From administering the contracts of its members to advising and informing producers of the process of engaging a professional screenwriter, the WGC works to help make projects happen... and smoothly.
+From administering the contracts of its members to advising and informing producers of the process of engaging a professional screenwriter including providing access to members who have chosen to publish a profile in our member directory, the WGC works to help make projects happen... and smoothly.

 What we do

 The prime occupation of the Guild is to negotiate, enforce, and administer collective agreements setting out the minimum terms and conditions of work in the Guild’s jurisdiction – independent English-language production in Canada.
 The central collective agreement, Independent Production Agreement, is negotiated between the Guild and the associations representing independent producers – the Canadian Media Production Association (CMPA) and the Association des Producteurs de Films et de Télévision du Québec (APFTQ).
 Agreements have also been negotiated with the CBC, NFB, TVOntario, CTV, Global, and ACCESS (Alberta).
 We also provide industry standard writing contracts, ensure contracts comply with the collective agreements, pursue royalties and resolve disputes on working conditions, payments and writing credits.